Sumiyoshi Shrine (Shimonoseki): History

 The origins of Itakiso Jinja are unknown.
 Per the Nihon Shoki, when the legendary Empress Jingū embarked on her conquest of the Korean Peninsula, she entrusted the Sumitomo sanjin to protect her passage across the ocean.
 En route back to Japan, she had a message from the gods that their oracle was to be found in Nagato Province, where a shrine should be built.
 The shrine first appears in the historical record in an entry dated 859 in the Nihon Sandai Jitsuroku.
 In the 927 Engishiki it is listed as a Myojin Taisha (名神大社) and is called the ichinomiya of the province.
 The shrine was worshipped by the military classes and as a guardian of maritime traffic.
 From the Kamakura period, it received donations from successive shogun, including Minamoto no Yoritomo.
 Although the shrine declined in the Muromachi period, during the Sengoku and Edo Periods it was patronized by the Ōuchi clan and the Mōri clan, daimyō of Chōshū Domain.

-After the Meiji Restoration, it was listed as a National Shrine, 2nd rank (国幣中社, Kokuhei Chūsha) in 1871, and promoted to a Imperial Shrine, 2nd rank (官幣中社, kanpei-chūsha) in 1911.
+After the Meiji Restoration, it was listed as a National Shrine, 2nd rank (国幣中社, Kokuhei Chūsha) in 1871, and promoted to an Imperial Shrine, 2nd rank (官幣中社, kanpei-chūsha) in 1911.

 The shrine is located a twenty-minute walk from Shin-Shimonoseki Station on the Sanyo Shinkansen.